 Practicing yoga daily helped me become more self-aware.
 The positive affirmations and mantras pushed me to focus on the many blessings I had in my life instead of lingering on negative thoughts.
 Self-love and mindfulness were the themes of my first few months of practice and they have carried through in a different capacity ever since.

-Chapter 2: New York City
+Chapter 2: Moving to New York City

 How My Practice Changed

 December 2013, I met a man at a random bar in Brooklyn during an even more random visit with one of my girlfriends.
 Needless to say, we hit it off really well and it wasn’t long until we were in love.
 Bay (no, not b-a-e) and I dated long-distance, alternating visits to NY and FL respectively each month for a little over a year.
 Then in May 2015 I decided to make the move from a small beach town to the Big Apple for my career and for love.

 Transitioning from the laid back lifestyle of Florida to the hustle of the big city was not an easy task.
 My first post-college job at a social media boutique agency allowed me to work from home every day and suddenly I found myself working at a global PR firm on the 19th floor of a skyscraper in Manhattan.
 My yoga practice came to a screeching halt for a good 5 months and I was considering deleting my Instagram account altogether.